atetc/Problem-Sets-in-Java-and-Kotlin/README.md

 [SET 2.2] (src/java/atetc/set2/Q2.java) You've got an array of ints (array is NOT sorted).
 Find two elements without a pair.

+[SET 2.3] (src/java/atetc/set2/Q3.java) You've got an array of ints (array is NOT sorted).
+Find two elements without a pair.

 ###Testing

 [Coverage by tests 2.1 - 2.3](src/test/atetc/TestSet2.java)